drlambert117/Country_Code_Lookup/README.md

 - <a href='https://getbootstrap.com/'>Bootstrap</a>

 ## Running the project locally.
-After cloning the repository, download the <a href='https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related?hl=en-US'>Allow-Control-Allow-Origin extension</a>, this is neccisary to recieve a response from the web service.
+After cloning the repository, download the <a href='https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related?hl=en-US'>Allow-Control-Allow-Origin extension</a>.
+This extension is necessary to recieve a response from the web service.
+### You should disable the extension after you're finished running the web page as it could interfere with other webpages.

 After the extension is installed, then navigate to the 'country-code-lookup' folder using a file explorer and run the 'index.html' file.